 You may have to order one online but they are worth the money.
 The fact that they can advertise so little but support a product line with a dozen different crossbows and several compound bows show that they’re loved by the people who are in the know.

-Parker crossbows serve the medium to high end place in the market and may one of the prime places for a beginner to start shopping for a quality bow.
+Parker crossbows serve the medium to high-end place on the market and is one of the prime places for a beginner to start shopping for a quality bow.

 Buying a crossbow isn’t hard once you’ve nailed down what you’d like to do and how much you’d like to spend on your purchase.
 If you need some help, compare it against the crossbows in this guide and see how they do.